chzbrgr71/container-hackfest/challenges/challenge2-k8sbasics.md

 # Kubernetes Basics (Pods, Deployments, Services, Namespaces, Health Checks)

-In this lab...

 ## Expected outcome

-When complete you...
+In this lab you will deploy some basic kubernetes resources for a sample application.

 ## How to